-Working with an Outside Evaluator
+Working with an Outside Evaluator Statewide Evaluation

-The BSCC intends to contract with a state university for a statewide evaluation of the impact of the violence prevention initiatives funded by the CalVIP grant program.
-The contractor is expected to: develop the research methodology for the statewide evaluation; design and develop instruments for collecting evaluation data from CalVIP grantees; provide ongoing technical assistance to grantees for data collection and evaluation activities; compile, screen, and analyze data obtained from grantees; and develop a final report on the impact of the CalVIP grant program.
-As a condition of award, all CalVIP grantees agree to collect data requested by the outside evaluator (this may include a standardized QPR format with specified outcome measures and/or standard outcomes measures as a required component in each LEP and LER) and fully cooperate and share information within timelines set by the outside evaluator.
+The BSCC Research will conductintends to contract with a state university for a statewide evaluation of the impact of the violence prevention initiatives funded by the CalVIP grant program.
+The contractor is expected to evaluator will: develop the research methodology for the statewide evaluation; design and develop instruments for collecting evaluation data from CalVIP grantees; provide ongoing technical assistance to grantees for data collection and evaluation activities; compile, screen, and analyze data obtained from grantees; and develop a final report on the impact of the CalVIP grant program.
+As a condition of award, all CalVIP grantees agree to collect data requested for the evaluation by the outside evaluator (this may include a standardized QPR format with specified baseline, output and/or outcome measures and/or standard outcomes measures as a required component in each LEP and LER) and fully cooperate and share information within timelines set for the evaluation by the outside evaluator.